COVID-HLA/ASHI2021Workshop/README.md

 Install BIGDAWG in the Rstudio environment by doing the following:
 - Go to the Tools pulldown menu, and select "Install Packages ...".
-- In the popup window, select "Repository (CRAN)" in the "Install from:" menu, and enter "BIGDAWG" in the "Packages (separate multiple with space or comma): menu.
+- In the popup window, select "Repository (CRAN)" in the "Install from:" menu, and enter "BIGDAWG" in the "Packages (separate multiple with space or comma):" menu.
 - Click the "**Install**" button.

 Installing BIGDAWG will automatically install all of the other R packages that BIGDAWG requires.
 This may take a few minutes, and may generate a lot of text in your Rstudio console.
 This is normal.